-We are delighted to welcome back Alex Russell from Mills & Reeve LLP to explore the latest immigration developments since the implementation of the new post-Brexit immigration system, including:
+We were delighted to welcome back Alex Russell from Mills & Reeve LLP to explore the latest immigration developments (since the implementation of the new post-Brexit immigration system).

-The session will be relevant for HR professionals and other individuals responsible for managing immigration risk.
+The session was especially relevant for Human Resources professionals and other individuals responsible for managing immigration risk.

 About Alex Russell

 Alex leads the Mills & Reeve LLP Immigration team and advises employers and individuals on the full spectrum of immigration matters.
 Alex’s clients include universities, NHS Trusts, Premiership football clubs, SMEs, and charities.